dapgo/Menu4multiple_Webrowsers/README.md

 # Menu_Launcher4multiple_FF
 A Menu launcher for all your FireFox browsers, allowing to share a common profile folder among different Firefox webbrowser (Basilisk, FF56, Waterfox, Basilisk forks) or (Palemoon, FF27, PM forks)

+(Below screenshots are outdated, at the moment Menu is a bit better and nicer)

  ![icon](screenshots/Menu_option_basilisk.png)

 This Menu solution enables you to: